Jbudnick/Interview-Attendance-Case-Study/README.md

 ### **Background**
 A recruitment industry in India is interested in predicting whether candidates will show up to an interview for various clients.
 Naive Bayes has already been attempted, and has shown decent results.
 We would like to know if we can better predict using other algorithms, feature engineer new variables, or modify the present set of variables to yield better results.

-Data sourced from Kaggle  (https://www.kaggle.com/vishnusraghavan/the-interview-attendance-problem)
+Data has been sourced from Kaggle.

-### **Case Study Goal**
+### **Project Goal**

-In this case study we will use non-parametric supervised learning models to create a predictive machine learning model.
+In this project we will use non-parametric supervised learning models to create a predictive machine learning model.
 It may be interesting to compare non-parametric to parametric (linear/logistic regression) results.

 We will be comparing our results with the results of the authors of the dataset.